%VIRTUAL-SkimlinksPromo%When you choose a balance transfer credit card, you shouldn't just focus on the card with the longest 0% period.

 0% cards with low balance transfer fees

-However, if you're willing to go for a card with a shorter interest-free period, you can pay a much lower fee or even no fee at all, as the table below shows.
+However, if you're willing to go for a card with a shorter interest-free period, you can pay a much lower fee,as the table below shows.

 *Nationwide current account customers only